 Places Covered: Delhi – Pithoragarh – Munsyari – Lilam – Rilkot – Martoli – Shiama Kharak – Bhital Gaur

-Right up in the northern most frontiers of the Kumaon Himalayas, the Johar Valley remains till today one of the less frequented but well coveted destinations for the true lovers of the Himalayas.
+Right up in the northernmost frontiers of the Kumaon Himalayas, the Johar Valley remains till today one of the less frequented but well-coveted destinations for the true lovers of the Himalayas.
 Nanda Devi needs no introduction.
-Ever since the closure of the sanctuary, knowledge about this cross section of the Himalayas continues to be the preserve of books and periodicals only.
-But lately with relaxation of the innerline permit it has now become possible to walk upto the Nanda Devi base camp through the Johar Valley from Munsiyari.
+Ever since the closure of the sanctuary, knowledge about this cross-section of the Himalayas continues to be the preserve of books and periodicals only.
+But lately, with the relaxation of the inner line permit, it has now become possible to walk up to the Nanda Devi base camp through the Johar Valley from Munsiyari.

 Overnight journey by bus. arrival in the morning at Pithoragrh, also known as a part of Sor valley.
 Pithoragarh is curious amalgamation of the town and the village, the settlement and the agricultural fields.
 Famous for leather, woolen, wooden and cane goods, the town also has a host of temples.